 1. Steffes

 Steffes Electric Thermal Storage systems are smarter, cleaner, and more environmentally friendly, providing a better residential and commercial option.
-They improve efficiency by utilizing off-peak electricity, which is charged at a reduced rate since it is consumed when demand on the electrical grid is low.
+They improve efficiency by utilizing off-peak electricity.
+This is charged at a reduced rate since it is consumed when demand on the electrical grid is low.
 The company’s ETS systems also convert off-peak electricity to heat and store it in high-density ceramic brick heating elements.
 Since ETS systems do not produce carbon monoxide, they are safe and require very little maintenance.
 (Source)

 Important Collaborations